Abdul Gani Vakil: Political career

 On 19 July 2015, he announced his resignation from Congress in protest against the Party High Command for appointing Ghulam Ahmed Mir as President of the Jammu and Kashmir Pradesh Congress Committee.
 He termed the appointment of Mir as an arbitrary and undemocratic decision and blamed the congress party for ruining the party in the state.
-He was very close to Ghulam Nabi Azad in the Indian National Congress and he resigned after 40 years.
+He was considered a close associate of Ghulam Nabi Azad in the Indian National Congress, and after nearly four decades with the party, he resigned in July 2015.